damianbrunold/dabscm/documentation/libraries/scm-net-http-route.md

-Description: Registers a route on router. method is e.g. "GET" (case-insensitive). pattern is a path like "/users/:id" where :id captures a segment. * as the last segment captures the remaining path. handler is (lambda (req params) ...) where params is an alist of captured path parameters.
+Description: Registers a route on router. method is e.g. "GET" (case-insensitive). pattern is a path like "/users/:id" where :id captures a segment. * as the last segment captures the remaining path. handler is (lambda (req params) ...) where params is an alist of captured path parameters. :named segments are percent-decoded as UTF-8 (with '+' kept literal); the * wildcard is captured raw.
 Example:
   (router-add! r "GET" "/users/:id"
     (lambda (req params)